SeimusS/Pihole-HA/README.md

 ```

 ## 2. Primary node
-Configuration can be very simple, we can just configure keepalived to failover only in case "PRIMARY" Pihole is down or set advanced tracking to track the state of PORTs for DNS and UNBOUND
+Configuration can be very simple, we can just configure keepalived to failover only in case "PRIMARY" Pihole is down or set advanced tracking to track the state of PORTs for DNS and UNBOUND.

 ### Primary node - Basic Config
 This configuration, will failover only in case the "PRIMARY" Pihole will be down e.g the IP of the "PRIMARY" Pihole is not reachable